-In Year 5, we are taught by Mr Overton and we are supported by Mrs Stansfield and Mrs Connolly.
+In Year 5, we are taught by Mr Overton and we are supported by Mrs Sudall and Mrs Connolly.
 Mrs Room also teaches us when Mr Overton is completing his planning and preparation.

 We follow the the school ethos 'Christ at the Heart of All We Do' to ensure that we can complete our learning to the best of our ability.

 I'm Mr Overton, and I'm proud to present to you my Year 5 class.
-There are 31 young learners this year and, so far, they are proving to be polite, hard-working and full of potential.
+There are 31 young learners this year and, as we enter the Spring Term they continue to thrive and mature as they march through the curriculum.

-Mrs Stansfield will join me every morning and for three afternoons, and Mrs Connelly will assist on Monday afternoons.
+Mrs Sudall will join me every morning as well as Monday, Wednesday and Thursday afdternoons, and Mrs Room will assist on Monday afternoons.
 In addition, Mr Little will assist in the delivery of PE twice a week.

-On Mondays, spellings will be sent home in a yellow book; the children will need to learn these for a test on Friday.
+On Fridays, spellings will be sent home in homework books; the children will need to learn these for a test on the following Friday.
 I have demonstrated a range of strategies to learn them, and I shall collect results as a means of assessing.

 Two or three additional pieces of work will be sent home at this time that relate to topic or Maths or English, and will generally be due the following week also.
 Please see homework as important: it will always be intended to build on the class learning or to prepare for a sequence of work, so support you child in completing it to the best of their ability.
 That said, I urge you not to stress over homework too much - if, after half an hour, it is proving too much for any of you, then leave it and send in a note.
 I'll understand.